The Pennine Tower

 The tower was marked as a Grade II listed building in October 2012, most people thinking it had been done already, with growing momentum for something to be done to make use of it.

-Acknowledging the heritage of the building and the difficulty of using it, in Spring 2016 Moto will be painting the tower in a cream colour, chosen to closely resemble its original colour.
-Its current colour is a corporate green, making this one of the first non-corporate decisions made by an MSA operator.
+Acknowledging the heritage of the building and the difficulty of using it, in Spring 2016 Moto painted the tower in a cream colour, chosen to closely resemble its original colour.
+Its former colour was Moto's corporate turquoise, making this one of the first non-corporate decisions made by a service station operator.